armorwallet/armor-crypto-mcp/README.md

 <br />
 <br />
 <br />
-# Installation in Claude Desktop (must have Developer Mode enabled)
+# Installation in Claude Desktop
+1. Must have Developer Mode enabled
-1. Open Claude Desktop's File Menu top left of the window.
+2. Open Claude Desktop's File Menu top left of the window.
-2. Go to File > Settings
+3. Go to File > Settings
-3. Under Developer, click Edit Configuration
+4. Under Developer, click Edit Configuration
-4. In the config file, insert the `armor-wallet-mcp` section from above
+5. In the config file, insert the `armor-wallet-mcp` section from above
-5. Make sure to replace the placeholder with your API key
+6. Make sure to replace the placeholder with your API key
-6. Save the file and start a new Chat in Claude Desktop
+7. Save the file and start a new Chat in Claude Desktop

 ## Installation in Cline
 Coming soon